SPONSORED ADVERTISEMENTS

 Customer Department at the Waltham Watch Company

-In 1851, the factory building was completed and the company began doing business under the name "American Horology Company."
-The first watches produced went to officials of the company, and it was not until 1853 that the first watches were offered for sale to the public.
+In 1853, the factory building was completed and the company began doing business under the name "American Horologe Company."
 The name was changed to "Boston Watch Company" in September 1853, and the factory in Waltham, Massachusetts was built in October 1854.
 The movements produced here (serial numbers 1001 - 5000) were signed "Dennison, Howard,& Davis," "C. T. Parker," and "P. S. Bartlett."

 The dial department of the Waltham Watch factory.